GameSportsNet-Tracker/Rulebooks/www.vct.gg/rules.md

 -----------------

-There are three (3) tournament phases per Stage:
+There are several tournament phases per Stage:

 *   Challengers Open Qualifiers